Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

    Unix/Linux:
       - Unzip/untar the Terracotta software.
       - cd into the top-level directory.
-      - Launch the Welcome tool by entering the command:
+      - Launch the Sample Application Launcher by entering the command:
-           ./welcome.sh
+           ./tools/pojo/samples.sh
    Windows:
       - Run the Terracotta installer.
-      - After a successful installation, launch the Welcome tool from the start menu:
-           Programs --> Terracotta --> Terracotta Pojos Welcome
+      - Launch the Sample Application Launcher by entering the command: tools\pojo\samples.bat

 Terracotta DSO Eclipse Plug-in
    Follow the installation directions at: